Rock of Ages (2012 film): Plot

 Sherrie takes refuge at a strip club, the Venus Club, where owner Justice Charlier offers her a job as a dancer ("Shadows of the Night/Harden My Heart"), but Sherrie chooses to wait tables.
 She realizes she needs more money, as Drew signs to Gill's record label ("Here I Go Again").
 Dennis worries the Bourbon Room will close and that he has disappointed everyone.
 Lonny confesses his love for him, and Dennis reciprocates ("Can't Fight This Feeling").
-Drew realizes his record deal makes him part of hip-hop boy band "The Zee Guys" as Joshua Zee, while Sherrie decides to become a dancer at the Venus Club ("Any Way You Want It").
+Drew discovers his record deal makes him part of hip-hop boy band "The Zee Guyeezz" (double the e's, double the z's, double the flava) as Joshy Zee, while Sherrie decides to become a dancer at the Venus Club ("Any Way You Want It").

 Sherrie visits the Hollywood Sign, where she finds Drew, whose life has also not gone as planned.
 She tells him she did not have sex with Stacee and will be returning to Oklahoma.
 They part ways, lamenting their situation ("Every Rose Has Its Thorn").
+Drew's lonely wanderings take him to the Empire Records store where he spots Sherrie's stolen albums, apparently having been sold to the store by the thief.
+Drew finds and buys all the Sherrie-marked albums he can find and delivers them to the Venus Room.
+Upon receiving Drew's gift, Sherrie rekindles her love for Drew, and at Justice's urging, she heads to the Bourbon Room to reclaim true love.

-Stacee realizes his feelings for Constance and calls Rolling Stone to learn that she is covering his show at The Bourbon Room.
+Stacee realizes his feelings for Constance ("Rock You Like a Hurricane") and calls Rolling Stone to learn that she is covering his show at The Bourbon Room.
 Stacee rushes to the venue, where Lonny leads the patrons against Patricia's protest group ("We're Not Gonna Take It/We Built This City").
 Stacee recognizes Patricia, whom Lonny exposes as a former Arsenal groupie.
-Drew buys back Sherrie's stolen records and drops them off at the strip club.
+He also fires Paul for taking the night's proceeds and returns them to Dennis.

-As the Zee Guys are rejected by the crowd at the Bourbon Room, Drew spots Sherrie in the audience and leaves the stage.
+As the Zee Guyeezz are rejected by the crowd at the Bourbon Room, Drew spots Sherrie in the audience and leaves the stage.
 They reconcile, and Drew fires Paul.
 Sherrie reunites Wolfgang Von Colt onstage, where she and Drew perform the song he wrote for her ("Don't Stop Believin'").
-Stacee, having sex with Constance in the bathroom, is moved by the song.
+Stacee, who is having sex with Constance in the bathroom, is moved by the song.